Nearly 50% of Kent children not attending 'good' school

 In a reversal of the situation in Kent, Brighton and Hove does well at primary school level, with 72% of pupils attending good or outstanding primary schools, but fare much worse at secondary level where that figure just reaches 60%.

 Reading behind the statistics it's difficult to say exactly why some local authorities have done so badly.
 Ofsted says the local authority is not about naming and shaming but about trying to understand the discrepancies.
-It also says there is no link between access to a good primary school and how rich or poor an area is.'Not acceptable'
+It also says there is no link between access to a good primary school and how rich or poor an area is.

 As for Kent, it's not the first time the authority has found itself languishing near the bottom of the league table.
 In fact in May the council revealed that a fifth of schools were performing below the minimum standard for English and Maths.